-The student body is typically made up of people who come from about half of the 169 towns in Connecticut, the other New England States, and New York.
-Most are preparing for careers or for transfer to four-year colleges.
+The student body is typically made up of people who come from about half of the 169 towns in Connecticut, as well as other New England States and New York.
+Most of our students are preparing for careers or for transfer to four-year colleges.
 Many work part-time to pay for their college expenses.
-The comparatively low cost of attending a community college is one of the reasons mentioned in a survey of students as influencing them to attend NCCC, while the high quality of instruction is cited in a survey of graduates.
+The comparatively low cost of attending a community college is one of the reasons mentioned in a survey of students as influencing them to attend Northwestern, while the high quality of instruction is cited in a survey of graduates.

 The campus is comprised of 11 buildings and is located in the town of Winsted, a small pastoral town recognized for its historic architecture.
 Many of the campus buildings flank the east side of the town green and include historic homes that have been converted into campus office buildings, as well as the historic Founders Hall.
-The impressive Arts and Science Building and Greenwoods Hall anchor the north end of campus, while the newly constructed Joyner Health and Science Center and the Learning Resource Center with its grand rotunda anchors the south end and welcomes visitors traveling Routes 8 and 44 to both the town and the college.
-Situated only 25 miles west of Hartford and 27 miles north of Waterbury, NCCC is very accessible to a large area of the state.
-The Litchfield Hills are rich with cultural and recreational activities: NCCC works to partner with arts and community organizations in an effort to expose students to the diversity of their surroundings and the world.
+The impressive Arts and Science Building and Greenwoods Hall anchor the north end of campus - while the newly constructed Joyner Health and Science Center and the Learning Resource Center with its grand rotunda anchor the south end, welcoming visitors traveling Routes 8 and 44 to both the town and the college.
+Situated only 25 miles west of Hartford and 27 miles north of Waterbury, Northwestern is very accessible to a large area of the state.
+The Litchfield Hills are rich with cultural and recreational activities: Northwestern works to partner with arts and community organizations in an effort to expose students to the diversity of their surroundings and the world.

-In the fall of 2017, NCCC opened a new 24,400 square foot Joyner Health Sciences Center along Route 44 on the south end of the campus.
-This building is a state-of-the-art center for Medical Assisting and Veterinary Technician, as well as other allied health programs.
+In the fall of 2017, Northwestern opened a new 24,400 square foot Joyner Health Sciences Center along Route 44 on the south end of the campus.
+This building is a state-of-the-art center for Veterinary Technology on the first floor and Medical Assisting and other allied health programs on the second floor.

-In September 2007, NCCC opened the Art and Science Center, a three-story 32,000 square foot edifice housing Chemistry, Microbiology, Biology, Nursing, and General Science laboratories on the first floor.
-The second floor consists of classrooms, a lecture hall, student lounge and an open atrium that extends through to the third floor where there are art spaces for drawing, painting, ceramics, graphic arts, offices, and a presentation room.
+In September 2007, Northwestern opened the Art and Science Center, a three-story 32,000 square foot edifice housing Chemistry, Microbiology, Biology, Nursing, and General Science laboratories on the first floor.
+The second floor consists of classrooms, a lecture hall, student lounge and an open atrium that extends through to the third floor where there are art spaces for drawing, painting, ceramics, graphic arts, and a presentation room.

-NCCC completed the construction of its 24,000 square foot Learning Resource Center (LRC) in 2003.
+Northwestern completed the construction of its 24,000 square foot Learning Resource Center (LRC) in 2003.
 Within its distinctive rotunda, the LRC houses the technologically current library, offering on-site access to more than 20,000 publications, 1,000 DVDs, a rare jazz and classical music collection, as well as digital access to the state college system and its more than one million titles.
 The lower level of the LRC houses the Draper Conference Center.